 Software Bots Multiply to Cope With ‘Stretched’ Resources

-Companies plan to leverage software robots in the months ahead, as many grapple with strained resources and uncertain markets.
+Companies plan to leverage software robots in the months ahead, as many grasp with strained resources and uncertain markets.

 Known as robotic process automation, or bots, the software is typically designed to handle a range of routine office tasks, such as processing payroll data or expense reports, and fielding call-center queries.
 More advanced bots can review more complex paperwork, including legal documents and contracts.